Shetland Fling

 GREMISTA

-There was a row of cottages overlooking the machair.
-We asked a lady for some water and the ‘auld wife’ couldn’t be friendlier although a tad difficult to understand.
-The Shetland accent is fabulous, a mix between my native Dundonian and Goblinese for all I knew.
-But we did get the impression that us ‘Soothmoothers’ were more than welcome!
+Neil and I had brought a cheap tent and two sleeping bags.
+We hiked out of town and found some camping space and a sea view on the east side of Lerwick aptly named Gremista!
+There was a row of cottages overlooking the machair and we asked a lady for some water.
+The ‘auld wife’ couldn’t be friendlier although a tad difficult to understand.
+The Shetland accent is fabulous, a mix of my native Dundonian and Goblinese for all I knew.
+But we did get the impression that us ‘Soothmoothers’ were welcome!

 P&O